nhsconnect/national-authentication/pages/Introduction/Intro_Digitalsignature.md

 Easy Integration : The authorised remote signing solution can be utilized by any health care provider application by making OAuth2 based REST API calls to the Service signing engine.

-**NHS Identity understands the importance of offering these benefits to our users and has **prioritised** to deliver this capability in its future road map.**
+**NHS Identity understands the importance of offering these benefits to the users and has **prioritised** to deliver this capability in its future road map.**